goseind/gosein.de/_posts/2022-09-27-autonomous-robot.md

 We also wrote a more scientific text on the setup and the things we discovered while performing this project.
 The paper also goes into detail about YOLO and its differences in performance.

 Citation and link to the paper: [Bracke, A., Gosein, D., Kürschner, M., Mayer, J., & Seefeld, J. (n.d.).
 Development of an Autonomous Robot for Detecting and Collecting Objects (p.
-12) [Working Paper]](https://opus.bib.hs-mannheim.de/frontdoor/index/index/docId/100)
+12) [Working Paper] URN: https://stud.hs-mannheim.de/SRedirect/3D221ABB/nbn-resolving.org/urn:nbn:de:bsz:953-opus-1006](https://stud.hs-mannheim.de/SRedirect/3D221ABB/nbn-resolving.org/urn:nbn:de:bsz:953-opus-1006)

 The source code for the entire project is available on GitHub.
 We tried to build the repository in a way that one can easily clone and run the same thing on their TurtleBot.
 The repo includes some instructions for that.